mihaip/chrome-app-repl/README.md

 Since packaged apps don't allow the direct use of `eval()`, implementing a REPL is a bit tricky.
 The app `eval()`s all code in a [sandboxed frame](http://developer.chrome.com/apps/app_external.html#sandboxing).
 To enable API usage in a sandboxed frame (where APIs are normally disallowed), proxy/stub functions are created for all APIs such that they're executed in the main frame and the results forwarded back.

+### Installation

+The REPL application is [available in the Chrome Web Store](https://chrome.google.com/webstore/detail/omdkgkgnnakfiojpcjdobjgdlpimkcbp).
+Use the "Add to Chrome" button from the store web page, and then launch it from the New Tab Page.

 ### Built-in functions

 To make life a bit easier, the REPL environment adds a few built-in functions that you can use.